pickeloe5/fuffle-legacy/README.md

 ```
 fuffle.routeCreator('/create', 'tableName', 'modelName', '/path/to/redirect');
 ```
-This will make a route to "/path/to/url" that takes post requests, and sends the "viewName" view.
+This will make a route to "/path/to/url" that adds `modelName` to `tableName`, and redirects to "/path/to/redirect".
 These response-makers are based on CRUD support, so there are only four:
 ```
 fuffle.routeCreator('/create', 'tableName', 'modelName', '/path/to/redirect');